-Sensitivity analysis and stress and scenario testing are conducted to assess the Company's exposure to fluctuations in the values of assets.
-A fall in policyholder assets impacts revenue, which is accrued based on those values and which is partially offset by amounts payable by the Company for investment sub-advisory services provided by other entities within the Aviva Investors group.
+As part of the ORSA process, stress and scenario testing, including reverse stress tests, are conducted to assess the Company's exposure to fluctuations in the values of assets and the business model resilience to the risks it faces.
+A fall in policyholder assets impact revenue, which is accrued based on those values and which is partially offset by amounts payable by the Company for investment sub-advisory services provided by other entities within the Aviva Investors group.

-Market risk SCR before diversification and tax at 31 December 2019 is disclosed in section E.2.2.
+Market risk SCR before diversification and tax at 31 December 2020 is disclosed in section E.2.2.